 So, back to my master plan!
 I thought I was adding vanilla extract and realized "Rut Roh!".

-Don’t get me wrong, vanilla extract would be totally fine in these cookies, but sometimes it’s nice to change it up, right?
-And for the holidays, it just seems this is the perfect distraction with the caramel chips, pecans and milk chocolate turtle combination.
+Don't get me wrong, vanilla extract would be totally fine in these cookies, but sometimes it's nice to change it up, right?
+Especially for the holidays.
+It just seems this is the perfect distraction with the caramel chips, pecans and milk chocolate turtle combination.